ipo-exe/plans3/docs/iofiles.md

  Must match the same size (rows and columns) of other related raster maps.

+ CRS must be projected (coordinates in meters).

  Grid cells must be squared.